-Set out a collective carbon reduction ambition for public services.

-Lead a programme of work on creating behaviour change and developing enabling environments with PSB staff, focusing on travel, energy use and food.

-Work together to transition to a low emission public sector fleet by:

-- Exploring opportunities for shared depot facilities, optimising opportunities for integrated electric vehicle (EV) charging infrastructure and possible direct renewable energy supply. - Exploring technical opportunities that could enable partner organisations to utilise each other's existing on-site charging infrastructure. - Exploring opportunities to develop shared procurement arrangements for new EV fleet vehicles.

-Work together to reduce the carbon impact of PSB members' procurement activities and move to a circular economy.

-Work together to reduce carbon in public service estates by:

-- Comparing and collating overall cost estimates for net-zero by 2030 amongst all partners, and identifying funding gaps, strategic issues, and opportunities for onward discussion with policy makers. - Embedding carbon sequestration, tree planting and environmentally responsible land management protocols in estates' strategies.

-Increase the opportunity to absorb emissions and improve biodiversity with green infrastructure.
+1 Set out a collective carbon reduction ambition for public services.
+2 Lead a programme of work on creating behaviour change and developing enabling environments with PSB staff, focusing on travel, energy use and food.
+3 Work together to transition to a Low Emission public sector fleet by: Exploring opportunities for shared depot facilities, optimising opportunities for integrated EV charging infrastructure and possible direct renewable energy supply.
+Exploring technical opportunities that could enable partner organisations to utilise each other's existing on-site charging infrastructure.
+Exploring opportunities to develop shared procurement arrangements for new EV fleet vehicles.
+4 Work together to reduce the carbon impact of Public Services Board members' procurement activities and move to a circular economy.
+5 Work together to reduce carbon in public service estates by: Comparing and collating overall cost estimates for net-zero by 2030 amongst all partners, and identifying funding gaps, strategic issues, and opportunities for onward discussion with policy makers.
+Embedding carbon sequestration, tree planting and environmentally responsible land management protocols in estates' strategies.
+6 Increase the opportunity to absorb emissions and improve biodiversity with green infrastructure.
 This includes exploring the use of public sector land to increase tree planting to increase carbon sequestration and improve biodiversity.

-Work together to develop and deliver a Local Nature Recovery Action Plan.

-Complete and sustain implementation of the Healthy Travel Charter to support a modal shift amongst public service staff.

-Work together on maximising opportunities for developing walkable neighbourhoods during the development and building of significant new public sector infrastructure, such as the health or local authority estate, progressing Cardiff's ambition to become a '15-minute city'.

-Promote healthy, local, and low-carbon food and support Food Cardiff's bid to become the first Gold Sustainable Food Place in Wales.

-Improve water quality through nature-based, whole catchment solutions to water resources management.
+7 Work together to develop and deliver a Local Nature Recovery Action Plan.
+8 Complete and sustain implementation of the Healthy Travel Charters to support a model shift amongst public service staff.
+9 Work together on maximising opportunities for developing walkable neighbourhoods during the development and building of significant new public sector infrastructure, such as the health or local authority estate, progressing Cardiff's ambition to become a '15-minute' city.
+10 Promote healthy, local, and low-carbon food and support Cardiff's bid to become the first Gold Sustainable Food Place in Wales.
+11 Improve water quality through nature-based, whole catchment solutions to water resources management.

-Understand the impact of the changing climate on our services and estates such as the flood risk, implementing climate adaptation solutions as required.
+12 Understand the impact of the changing climate on our services and estates such as the flood risk, implementing climate adaptation solutions as required.

-Modernising and Integrating Our Public Services
+7. Modernising and Integrating Our Public Services

-The pandemic response brought into sharp focus the power of public sector collaboration and the need to harness assets, technology and the workforce to meet the requirements of modern public service delivery.
+The pandemic response has brought into sharp focus the power of public sector collaboration and the need to harness assets, technology and the workforce to meet the requirements of modern public service delivery.
 As a result, it is important that organisations continue working together to ensure that assets are used purposefully, technology is effectively deployed, and that the workforce is developed and supported to meet all service delivery requirements.
-This will ultimately develop a more agile, preventative and greener public sector, providing improved and sustainable services for citizens.
+This will ultimately develop a more agile, preventative, and greener public sector, providing improved and sustainable services for citizens.